 Beetroot and kale risotto with feta cheese recipe

-Warm, rich and full of flavour, this risotto dish by Rena Patten is bright with with the super-goodness of kale.
+This risotto dish by Rena Patten is bright with with the super-goodness of kale

 I prefer my risotto to be really soft and almost porridge-like.
 This usually means cooking it for about 30 minutes, if you run out of stock and the risotto is still not quite cooked to the way you like it, you can add some extra hot water.
 Fresh ricotta cheese can be substituted for the goats’ cheese.